overviewer/Minecraft-Overviewer/docs/installing.rst

 CentOS / RHEL / Fedora
 ======================
 We also provide a RPM repository with pre-built packages for users on RPM-based distros.
-Note that on CentOS 5, the `EPEL <http://fedoraproject.org/wiki/EPEL>`_ repository is required to get Python 2.6 .
 To add the Overviewer repository to YUM, just run

 ::